coredns/rfc/gsoc2020/20200303-health-check-wjayesh.md

 - The health check is not UDP (DNS) based.
 There have been cases where the health port is accessible (for TCP) but CoreDNS itself isn't (UDP).
 This protocol difference means that CoreDNS is unhealthy from a cluster standpoint, but the control plane can't see this.
 - The existing health check is also launched locally (the `kubelet` uses the `livenessProbe`) and the situation could be different for pods accessing it remotely.

+The tool is aimed at the operations team of organisations with multi-node Kubernetes clusters.
+The tool will require access to the cluster and directly or indirectly manages resources of the clients and as such people operating the binary will need to have those privileges.
+Manual intervention might be necessary in the case the pods fail repeatedly after restarting and the team needs to be equipped to make changes to the resources allocated to the pods.

 ### Deliverables